Neural-Systems-at-UIO/CreateZoom/README.md

 - `POST /deepzoom` - Submit image processing task
 - `GET /deepzoom/status/{task_id}` - Check task status

+# Developer
+Arda Balkir

+# Documentation

+# Authors
+ Arda Balkir, Maja A Puchades.

+# Licence
+MIT licence

+# Current version
+- version

+# Citation
+**CreateZoom (RRID:SCR_026625)**

+- Puchades MA, Yates SC, Csucs G, Carey H, Balkir A, Leergaard TB, Bjaalie JG.
+Software and pipelines for registration and analyses of rodent brain image data in reference atlas space.
+Front Neuroinform.
+2025 Sep 24;19:1629388. https://doi.org/10.3389/fninf.2025.1629388

+# Acknowledgements
+CreateZoom is developed by the Neural Systems Laboratory at the Institute of Basic Medical Sciences, University of Oslo, Norway.
+CreateZoom  was developed with support from the EBRAINS infrastructure, and funding from the European Union’s Horizon Europe Programme for Research Infrastructures Grant Agreement No. 101147319 (EBRAINS 2.0).

+# Contact us
+Report issues here on github or email: support@ebrains.eu

+# Technical information
 ### Deployment

 to deploy, run build in docker and the image can be deployed anywhere.
 There are no secrets as the token is handled in memory.